bastienleonard/hutte/_sources/reference/file.txt

       Return the result of the evaluation.
 This may be somewhat confusing, as the test utility returns 0 if the expression evaluated to true.
-As an example, ``test(ssh, '-e', '/some/path')`` would return true if */some/path* exists.
+As an example, ``test(dsl, '-e', '/some/path')`` would return true if */some/path* exists.

       The other methods all call this one with the appropriate *flag*